untoldengine/UntoldEngine/docs/ContributionGuidelines.md

 - Make sure your code follows the [formatting guidelines](Formatting.md).

 ---

+## Questions & Discussions

+To keep communication clear and accessible for everyone:

+- 💡 Use **[GitHub Discussions](https://github.com/untoldengine/UntoldEngine/discussions)** for feature proposals, ideas, or general questions.
+- 🐞 Use **[GitHub Issues](https://github.com/untoldengine/UntoldEngine/issues)** for bugs or concrete tasks that need tracking.

+This way, conversations stay organized, visible to the community, and future contributors can benefit from past discussions.

+---

 Thank you for contributing to the Untold Engine!
 Following these guidelines will ensure that your work aligns with the project's goals and provides value to users.